suguk1052/UGATIT-pytorch/README.md

 ```bash
 python eval.py --dataset YOUR_DATASET_NAME --direction A2B
 ```
-Add `--num_samples N` to limit the evaluation to `N` random images.
-By default all images common to the real and generated directories are used.
+Add `--num_samples N` to limit the evaluation to at most `N` images from each directory.
+By default all available images are used with no random shuffling.
 Results are written to `results/YOUR_DATASET_NAME/eval/` by default.
 Use `--result_dir OTHER_DIR` if your generated images live elsewhere.
 The script creates `kid_score_A2B.json` and `fid_score_A2B.json` (or `*_B2A.json` when evaluating the opposite direction).
 The metrics are computed from the images saved under `results/YOUR_DATASET_NAME/test/A2B/` or `test/B2A/`.
+Each JSON also records how many real and fake images were used.
 The KID file contains both the raw `kid` value and `kid_x100` for convenience.
 You can also specify `--real_dir PATH` to override the directory of real images used as ground truth (by default it is `testB` or `testA`).